-Job announcements for administrative positions are developed from approved job descriptions and include minimum qualifications and desired knowledge, abilities, skills.
-The job announcements are then reviewed by Cabinet members in an effort to integrate the position into the college cultural goals.
-The screening committee refers to the job announcement when reviewing candidates, drafting interview questions, and selecting qualified management employees.
-The applicants that are selected for management positions are required to submit official transcripts that verify they possess the required degrees and reference checks are conducted to confirm the candidate's work experience.
-Lastly, the Board makes the ultimate decision regarding new hires.
+Job announcements for administrative positions are developed from approved job descriptions and include minimum qualifications and desired knowledge, abilities, skills and are reviewed by the Cabinet.
+The application screening committee refers to this job announcement when reviewing candidates, drafting interview questions, and selecting qualified management employees.
+The applicants that are selected for management positions must submit official transcripts verifying that they possess the required credentials.
+Reference checks are conducted to confirm the candidate's work experience.
+Lastly, the Board makes the final decision regarding new hires.